Best Frontend Frameworks of 2021 for Web Development

 Take any of these websites, and you will find they are powerful, simple, and have a brilliant user interface.
 All thanks to the myriad of frameworks running under the hood.
 However, with the increasing demands of customers and the market, there is a constant need to push the quality in terms of usability and functionality.
 That’s when concerns start popping up.

 Since we don’t want you to be in their position, this article is here to help you out.
-Here, we shed light on some of the best frontend frameworks 2019 and 2020.
+Here, we shed light on some of the best frontend frameworks 2021.
 So, for those of you wondering what some of the popular front end frameworks are, here’s our recommendation.

 The State of Best Frontend Frameworks

 Talking about the relative popularity of each framework, the below graph shows the overall usage popularity of each framework listed for best frontend frameworks in 2021.
 We can see that after the year 2015-16, Angular and React have been in huge demand.

 When it comes to jQuery, it has always been in demand.
 The reason being, jQuery still performs wonderfully when you don’t need to use giant frameworks like Angular and Ember but need faster development with minimum functionality.